davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <img style="float: left;" src="/assets/img/2205_books/one_year_on_a_bike.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/33116851-one-year-on-a-bike">One Year on a Bike</a> <br> by Martijn Doolard </th>
 		<th>A journey from Amsterdam to Singapore with captivating photographs and journal entries.
-Amidst the usual day-to-day grind, books like this remind me of the profound possibility and the sense of serendipity in cross continental cycling trips.</th>
+Amidst the usual day-to-day grind, books like this remind me of the profound possibility and sense of serendipity in cross continental cycling trips.</th>
 	</tr>
 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/nature_photography.jpg" width="100" height="100"> </th>